 Skilled Criminal Domestic Violence Defense Attorney in North Charleston Will Fight For You

-Rad S. Deaton is a skilled criminal domestic violence defense attorney in North Charleston.
+Rad S. Deaton is a skilled criminal domestic violence defense attorney in North Charleston, SC.
 He will fight to protect your rights from being trampled by the government when accusers refuse to testify.
 The stakes are too high to settle for less.
 Call South Carolina criminal domestic violence defense attorney Rad S. Deaton of the Deaton Law Firm, LLC today at 843-225-5723 during business hours, or 843-557-6852 after hours, if someone has accused you of criminal domestic violence in the North Charleston, S.C. area.